 The beamline optics for the B-branch of Bloch are essentially identical to those of A-branch, but here the experimental endstation offers spin-resolved ARPES.

 The analysis chamber is equipped with a PHOIBOS 150 hemispherical analyzer from Specs, with a combined 2D-CCD for regular ARPES and 3D-VLEED for spin resolution.
-This analyzer is capable of electronic deflection to simulate a polar rotation without moving the sample.
+This analyzer is capable of electronic deflection to simulate polar or tilt rotations without moving the sample.
 The expected energy resolution with the CCD detector is <5meV, with angular resolution <0.1°.

 Measurement of all three spin vector components is accomplished with a single Ferrum VLEED detector combined with a magnetic spin-rotator lens.